zulhfreelancer/railsgirls_bootstrap_guide/readme.md

 ### Step #4 - Update Links To Buttons Inside The Table

-Let's start by moving the `New Idea` link at the bottom to the top of the page, belo the `Listing Ideas` heading like this:
+Let's start by moving the `New Idea` link at the bottom to the top of the page, below the `Listing Ideas` heading like this:

 ```
 <h1>Listing Ideas</h1>